Sub-GeV dark matter in neutron stars: halo morphologies and their suppression by vacuum-like pressure: Summary and conclusions

 \acknowledgments

-LFA was supported by the brazilian agency Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES).
-GL LFA acknowledges support from the Brazilian agency Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES).
+LFA. was supported by Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), Brazil.
 GL acknowledges partial financial support from the Brazilian agency CNPq (Grant No. 316844/2021-7).
-JASL is partially supported by the Brazilian agencies CNPq (Grant No. 310038/2019-7), CAPES (Grant No. 88881.068485/2014), and FAPESP (LLAMA Project No. 11/51676-9).
+JASL is partially supported by the Brazilian agencies, CNPq under Grant No. 310038/2019-7, CAPES (88881.068485/2014) and FAPESP (LLAMA Project No. 11/51676-9).